freewill7/stroudmasters/README.md

   These are the sources used to generate the website.
 They are composed of Markdown (.md) files and other associated media that get processed by a program called [Hugo](https://gohugo.io) to generate the HTML required for the website.

   The nice thing about Markdown is that it's a very lightweight language and so allows you to focus on the content rather than it's presentation.
-Hugo takes the Markdown and does all the time consuming an annoying stuff for you, for example
+Hugo takes the Markdown and does all the time consuming and annoying stuff for you, for example

   - Creating html that works correctly on mobile and desktop
   - Applying themes to make content look nice
-  - Automatically organising content by date
+  - Automatically organising content by date and time
   - Creating sitemaps and other structures required by search engines

 - Version control (optional)